closeio/making.close.com/_posts/2021-01-08-race-to-the-lock/index.md

 def release(self):
   existing = redis.get(key)  # get the lock expiration time
-  if existing >= self.acquired_until:  # if the lock expires at or after our lease
+  if existing >= self.acquired_until:  # if the lock expires after our lease
     redis.delete(key)  # delete the lock
   # if the lock expired before our lease, another process could have grabbed
   # it in the mean time